zhanglab/psamm/docs/commands.rst

     ExGene1
     ExGene2

-To delete genes using different algorithms use the ``--method`` to specify which algorithm for the solver to use.
+To delete genes using different algorithms use ``--method`` to specify which algorithm for the solver to use.
 The default implementation for this command is FBA.
 The two examples below will yield the same result.